 Next, dilute drop delay beads in FACS medium following the manufacturer’s instructions [1-MED over the shoulder] and then load the tube into the FACS [2-MED].

-Talent pipets a small amount of beads into a solution
+Talent pipets a small amount of beads into a solution Video editor: Use take 2.

 Talent loads tube into FACS

 To ensure proper sorting, perform Drop Delay by first clicking ‘Voltage’ and then ‘Optical Filter’ [1-SCREEN].
 The right quadrant of the optical filter should be equal to 100%, indicating that 100% of the drops are registered by the machine [2-SCREEN].
-If necessary, adjust the red laser screw on the cytometer left or right to obtain 100% in the right quadrant [3-SCREEN].
+If necessary, adjust the red laser screw on the cytometer left or right to obtain 100% in the right quadrant [3-CU].

 Talent clicks Voltage and then Optical Filter